-As a physical co-located partner, DVR will adhere to all Arapahoe County, Community Resources Department, and Arapahoe/Douglas Works! policies, procedures, and guidelines.
-DVR also agrees to utilize Arapahoe/Douglas Works!' vendors such as OfficeScapes, and maintain the décor consistent with the building such as color scheme, furniture, and paint.
+As a physically co-located partner, DVR will adhere to all applicable Arapahoe County, Community Resources Department, and Arapahoe/Douglas Works!
+Workforce Center policies, procedures, and guidelines.

 All of the Parties agree that the allocation for the services to be provided as outlined in this agreement is contingent on funding availability, and both parties are aware allocations may change at any time.